Nauja/aiotesttoolkit/README.md

 ## server.py

-This module simply add a custom main loop that manage a list of sockets, allowing processes to communicate with a server.
+This module simply add a wrapper to the system main loop that manage a list of sockets, allowing processes to communicate with a server.
 It shows how you can extend the system main loop to add new and non intrusive functionalities to the system.

 Here is a complete example of what you can do with this module: